 B2002: Apple's next update should provide more clarity

-In addition to entire products, Apple also occasionally places components in the Bluetooth SIG database, such as the H1 chip in the second-generation AirPods and the W2 chip in the Apple Watch Series 3.
-The "TBD" entry has a "Controller Subsystem + Host + Profile" description, so it's possible that it refers to the M1 chip or another component in the M1 Macs and simply hasn't been updated to reflect that yet, but it remains to be seen.
+In addition to entire products, Apple occasionally places components in the Bluetooth SIG database, such as the H1 chip in the second-generation AirPods and the W2 chip in the Apple Watch Series 3.
+The "TBD" entry has a "Controller Subsystem + Host + Profile" description, so it's possible that it refers to the M1 chip or another component in the M1 Macs and simply hasn't been updated to reflect this yet, but it remains to be seen.

 The theory sounds plausible.
 However, it cannot yet be definitively confirmed.
 So it remains to be seen what Apple's next update to the database will contain - the entry is from October 2020, after all.
 It may well be a device after all, after all, there are a few products pending, including a new Apple TV, AirTags and new AirPods.
 (Photo by Ekaterina79 / Bigstockphoto)